 A ‘record of events’ for Civil War military units was extracted from returns and muster rolls of each unit after the war.
 These excerpts normally provide detail on stations and movement of the unit during the period a Civil War veteran was assigned to them.

 Some units were incredibly thorough in reporting the events of each day.
 Other units simply provide the station location for unit headquarters from month to month.

-The record of events rarely mentions individual soldiers, however when used in conjunction with the compiled service record and pension file, the Civil War record of events can help us to understand where a veteran was and what he was doing during the war.
-Unit histories can also add a broad overview of the unit activity for Civil War units which were active during the conflict.
+The record of events rarely mentions individual soldiers, however, when used in conjunction with the compiled service record and pension file, the Civil War record of events can help us to understand where a veteran was and what he was doing during the war.
+Unit histories can also add a broad overview of the unit activity for Civil War units that were active during the conflict.

 Military Service Records of Confederate Civil War Veterans

 Confederate military service records are the most fragmentary of Civil War service records held at the National Archives making research of Confederate soldiers and sailors more difficult to undertake.
 At the turn of the century, the War Department began to create compiled military service records for Confederate veterans and a ‘record of events’ series for Confederate units as well.

 Like the compiled military service record series covering the military service of Union Civil War veterans, the Confederate service records and unit ‘record of events’ were extracted from the muster rolls and other Confederate unit reports which survived the war.